(2022) Master Your Sales Follow-Up w/ Examples

 Doing this helps you get a sense of your sales team’s history with that customer, as well as what they may find beneficial from the call.
 You want to make the follow-up valuable for them.
 Giving purpose to your conversation is a practical way to do this.

 Have something of value to provide for each follow-up

 Another way to show the value of the follow-up is by having something to offer the prospect.
 Make the time and attention they give to your follow-up call worthwhile for them too.

 You can offer the latest sales and discounts, or a coupon for their next purchase.
-It can also be as simple as providing a link to an article that you believe may be useful to them or letting them know you’re available at any time to assist them.
+It can also be as simple as providing a link to an article or video that you believe may be useful to them or letting them know you’re available at any time to assist them.
 Whatever you choose, make it worth their time.